ptvan/ptvan.github.io/_posts/2019-11-18-modeling-Gaussian-mixtures.md

 ### Using `mclust` to model Gaussian mixtures

-- `mclust` can also do clustering and cross-validation, but for density estimation, it is literally a one-liner:
+- Absent explicit parameters, `mclust` will pick the number of distributions for you through [BIC](https://en.wikipedia.org/wiki/Bayesian_information_criterion), or you can specify yourself.
+For density estimation, it is literally a one-liner:
 ```
 dens <- densityMclust(steps$stepsWalked)
 ```
-- Absent explicit parameters, `mclust` will pick the number of distributions for you through [BIC](https://en.wikipedia.org/wiki/Bayesian_information_criterion), or you can specify yourself.

 - `mclust` can also do clustering and perform cross-validation.